ROBOTIC TELESCOPE OBSERVING POLICIES AND PROCEDURES

 4. At the start time, call the NCC Robotic Observatory and a technician will guide you through the steps for acquiring your images.

-6. If your session is cancelled due to weather, equipment issues etc. YOU must re-schedule the observing session as described above.
+7. If your session is cancelled due to weather, equipment issues etc. YOU must re-schedule the observing session as described above in step 1.